Fostex TM2 True Wireless IEM Review

 - Liquid Tension Experiment 2 – Acid Rain (Spotify)

 The Fostex TM2 offers a mildly pronounced, pretty soft and fast bass tuning and an emotional, smooth and musical midrange.
 The upper midrange has a strong character, while the treble presentation is forgiving, fatigue-free and mildly pronounced.
-The Fostex TM2 is an In-Ear Monitor with an intimate soundstage character with a midrange forward presentation.
+The TM2 offer an intimate soundstage with and shows a mid-forward presentation.

 PS: This review is written after a burn-in process of approx. 60 hours.
 I have used the stock black silicone tips that were included to the package.